artsy/README/playbooks/support/scheduling.md

 To override a shift:

 1. Navigate to [Engineering On-Call Schedule][schedule]
-1. Find the shift you'd like to override
-1. Hover over the shift and click override
+1. Find and hover over the shift and click override:

    <img width=500 src="images/opsgenie-override-0.png" />

-1. You may want to update the default configuration
+1. You may want to update the default configuration:

    - By default, you will take the shift.
 If you'd like to assign someone else, search for and assign them
    - By default, you will override the entire shift.
 If you'd like to partially override the shift, adjust the